renatocamara/renatocamara/README.md

 ### Glad to see you here!

-Enthusiastic about Cloud & DevOps, driving digital transformation for customers.
+Enthusiastic about Cloud & AI Infra & DevOps, driving digital transformation for customers.
 Passionate about exploring new technologies and eager for new challenges.